 "Poor old Mike, he looks angry for being lapped by me".

-So far there have been nine races, and so assuming the championship trials are sold out you should choose the five best seasonal performances of each runner.
-We would then have Hawthorn first with 34 points, Moss second with 32.
+So far there have been nine races, and so assuming that the championship rounds are over, the five best seasonal performances of each runner should be chosen.
+Hawthorn would be first with 34 points, Moss second with 32.
 There is already a difference compared to the simple sum of the points scored in all the tests.
-But even this calculation is not correct, because at the end of the calendar eleven will be the Grand Prix held, and the six best performances are to be counted.
-If the two British drivers still had to dominate, in Monza and Casablanca, here we should take as a basis of calculation and prediction the four best scores to date.
-And that is Hawthorn with 30 points, Moss with 31 points.
+But even this calculation is not correct, because at the end of the calendar,the Grands Prix that will be held are eleven, and the six best performances are to be counted.
+If the two British drivers should still dominate, in Monza and Casablanca, the basis of calculation tis Hawthorn with 30 points and Moss with 31 points.
 The positions would then be reversed.
-They may seem like subtleties, but it is necessary to interpret the regulation to the letter if we want to be fully aware of the situation, and above all not to be carried away by excessive optimism in evaluating the possibilities of the Ferrari driver, in this long and dramatic struggle for the formal succession to Juan Manuel Fangio.
-The conclusion is that on 7 September 1958 in Monza, in the Italian Grand Prix, the fight will explode furiously between the two great British drivers, wearing the Ferrari of Vanwall.
+They may seem like subtleties, but it is necessary to interpret the regulation literally in order to be fully aware of the situation, and above all not to be carried away by excessive optimism in evaluating the possibilities of the Ferrari driver, in this long and dramatic struggle for the formal succession to Juan Manuel Fangio.
+The conclusion is that, on 7 September 1958, in Monza, in the Italian Grand Prix, the fight will explode furiously between the two great British drivers, and between Ferrari andf Vanwall.
 It will be easy, however, that not even the most important Italian race will be able to resolve the situation definitively.

 In Oporto, Moss has established itself with relative ease, confirming the great progress made by Vanwall in just over a month.
-The London car, overcome by its technicians with the difficulties encountered in the operation of the engine with normal gasoline (instead of the alcohol-based mixture Formula 1 allowed), seems to conclude the season mastering, as in 1957.
-However, we must keep in mind the particular situation of Ferrari and its driver, who is engaged in fighting practically alone.
-On the one hand, Hawthorn has the chance to win the title (and maybe only for this reason Ferrari has not retired from racing after the tragic loss of Musso and Collins), on the other, you cannot expect from him, a survivor of a very strong team, to risk beyond the limit of reasonable.
-Both of these reasons justify Hawthorn’s cautious behaviour in the Portuguese Grand Prix but do not forget that, before the rain made the circuit slippery, the blonde English rider had held the lead of the race; do not forget the fastest lap achieved in extremis, a feat that has earned him another precious point for the world ranking.
+The London car, overcome by its technicians with the difficulties encountered in the operation of the engine with normal gasoline (instead of the alcohol-based mixture that Formula 1 allowed), seems to conclude the season mastering, as in 1957.
+However, the particular situation of Ferrari and its driver must be considered, who is engaged in fighting practically alone.
+On the one hand, Hawthorn has the chance to win the title (and maybe only for this reason Ferrari has not retired from racing after the tragic loss of Musso and Collins), on the other, it cannot be expected from him, a survivor of a very strong team, to risk beyond the limit of reasonable.
+Both of these reasons justify Hawthorn’s cautious behaviour in the Portuguese Grand Prix but it should not be forgotten that, before the rain made the circuit slippery, the blonde English rider had held the lead of the race, or the fastest lap achieved in the last minute, a feat that has earned him another precious point for the world ranking.
 In short, Ferrari is also very strong, but unfortunately, the situation forces managers and drivers into a tactical economy that is also a moral necessity.